pacodotorg/pacodotorg.github.io/_posts/2016-10-11-cybersecurity-glossary.md

 ## A cybersecurity glossary

+   Sure, plenty of computer users have certainly heard these terms, and many have had a bad experience with one or more of the thins explained here.
+Seems to me, however, that folks fall into a false sense of security more and more each day — so it doesn't hurt to review:

 > **Antivirus software** Computer programs that can block, detect, and remove viruses and other malware.

 > **Backups/backing up files**